 - Master Rescue Diver.

-You will require a minimum 25 hours of logged in-water experience prior to commencement.
-You will also need to have a diving medical less than 6 months old, saying that you are fit to dive, that is signed-off on by a licensed medical practitioner.
+You will require a minimum 25 hours of logged in-water experience to become a RAID Divermaster.
+We feel this is essential to set you up for completing the course and to take on the necessary responsibilities that come with a professional level qualification.
+You will also need to have a diving medical less than 6 months old, that is signed-off on by a licensed medical practitioner.

-RAID require a higher standard of training than most other diver training agency at all levels.
+Note that at RAID, we require a higher standard of training than most other diver training agencies at all levels.
 It is not that the RAID training is more difficult, it is just more comprehensive and therefore we believe that we typically train better divers.
 If you have undertaken training from another training agency we do recognise this training; however in most instances, you will find you need to do some additional training prior to starting with RAID, especially if you have only fulfilled the minimum requirements required by most other agencies.
 For example, you will be required to provide documented evidence of at least 5 hours of diving to more than 27 meters / 90 feet and have been trained to 40 meters / 130 feet.

 Also at RAID we do not feel good buoyancy control should be part of a specialty diver certification.
 If you have come through the RAID system you would have been taught to hover in the horizontal diver position.
 If not, there will be a workshop provided to train you in this vital buoyancy skill.